Benefits for Service Members

 The PSLF Program was established to reward you for your work in the public sector.
 In this program, your outstanding loan balance can be forgiven after you make 120 qualifying payments.
 The PSLF Program requires some long-term planning.

 Servicemembers Civil Relief Act (SCRA)

-A great way to save money over the life of your loan is to lower your interest rate.
-Service members eligible for this benefit can have their interest rate capped at 6% during their service.
+Service members eligible for this benefit can have their interest, costs, and fees capped at 6% during their service.

 |How to apply||

-You may be eligible to have the interest rate on your loans reduced to 0% for up to 60 months if you are a service member who is serving in an area of hostilities and are receiving special pay under Section 310 of Title 37 of the United States Code.
+You may be eligible to have the interest rate on your loans reduced to 0% for up to 60 months.
+If you currently meet the eligibility requirements or you previously served in an area that qualified for special pay as outlined below, this interest rate benefit can be applied for your time of service.

 |How to apply||